mybatis/mybatis-dynamic-sql/src/site/markdown/docs/springBatch.md

         .render();
 ```

-That utility method was limited in capability.
-The new method allows the full capabilities of the library.
-To migrate,
+That utility method was limited in capability and has been removed.
+The new method described above allows the full
-follow these steps:
+capabilities of the library.
+To migrate, follow these steps:

 1. Replace `SpringBatchUtility.selectForCursor(...)` with `SqlBuilder.select(...)`
 2. Replace `render()` with `render(RenderingStrategies.MYBATIS3)`